DMOJ/docs/docs/judge/supported_languages.md

 C (Clang/GCC), C#, C++14 (Clang/GCC),
 C++03/11/17/20, C11, COBOL, D, Dart, F#, Forth, Fortran, Go, Groovy, Haskell, INTERCAL,
+Java 8/latest, JavaScript (Node.js and V8),
-Java 8/latest, Kotlin, Lean 4, Lisp, LLVM IR, Lua, NASM, NASM64, OCaml, Pascal, Perl, PHP, Pike, Prolog,
+Kotlin, Lean 4, Lisp, LLVM IR, Lua, NASM,
+NASM64, OCaml, Pascal, Perl, PHP, Pike, Prolog,
 PyPy 2/3, Python 2/3, Racket, Ruby, Rust, Scala, Scheme, Sed, Swift, TCL, Text, Turing,
-V8 JavaScript, Visual Basic, Zig.
+Visual Basic, Zig.
 All these languages are tested in production on the [DMOJ](https://dmoj.ca/).

 As it stands, some languages are used more than others in the scope of competitive programming, so some executors have